adhirajms/Spotify-Popularity-Prediction/README.md

 # Classifying Spotify Songs

-This project is a part of the Data Mining Class (MScA 31008) at the University of Chicago's Master in Science in Analytics Program.
+This project is a part of the Data Mining Class (MScA 31008) at the University of Chicago's Master's of Science in Analytics Program.

 ## Project Intro/Objective
 The purpose of this project is to predict whether a song is popular or not according to Spotify's popularity score.
-The end goal is to develop a model that analyzes a song holisticaly- multiple features, its lyrics, etc- and is able to predict whether it will be popular or not.
-This will help artists and musics producers to focus on particular song components in order to maximize the chances of making their track popular. \
+The end goal is to develop a model that analyzes a song holistically and is able to predict whether it will be popular or not.
+This analysis will help artists and music producers to focus on particular song components that would maximize the chances of their track becoming popular. \

 ### Methods Used